metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_cluster_manager_v1_manifest.md

 Optional:

-- `feature_gates` (Attributes List) FeatureGates represents the list of feature gates for addon managerIf it is set empty, default feature gates will be used.If it is set, featuregate/Foo is an example of one item in FeatureGates:  1.
+- `feature_gates` (Attributes List) FeatureGates represents the list of feature gates for addon manager If it is set empty, default feature gates will be used.
+If it is set, featuregate/Foo is an example of one item in FeatureGates: 1.
 If featuregate/Foo does not exist, registration-operator will discard it 2.
 If featuregate/Foo exists and is false by default.
 It is now possible to set featuregate/Foo=[false|true] 3.
 If featuregate/Foo exists and is true by default.
 If a cluster-admin upgrading from 1 to 2 wants to continue having featuregate/Foo=false, he can set featuregate/Foo=false before upgrading.
 Let's say the cluster-admin wants featuregate/Foo=false. (see [below for nested schema](#nestedatt--spec--add_on_manager_configuration--feature_gates))

 <a id="nestedatt--spec--add_on_manager_configuration--feature_gates"></a>
 ### Nested Schema for `spec.add_on_manager_configuration.feature_gates`